itseez3d/metaperson/docs/business-integration/js_api.md

 * `data.avatarCode` - a code of the generated avatar.
 * `data.gender` - a gender of the generated avatar.
 Possible values: `male` and `female`.
 * `data.photoFileName` - the name of the photo file from which this avatar was generated.
 * `data.photoUrl` - a link to the source photo.
 The link is valid till the next avatar is generated.
+* `data.photoBytes` - an array of the source photo bytes in JPEG format.
+This parameter is exclusive to the **Desktop** version.

 ### Model Exported